kaltura/DeveloperPortalDocs/documentation/PlayKit/TVPAPIStatsPlugin-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required to use TVPAPI Stats Plugin in Android devices.
+This article describes the steps required for using the TVPAPI Stats Plugin on Android devices to get statistical information on the device, as well as the events supported by the plugin.

-## Enabling the plugin for the Kaltura Player
+## Configuring the TVPAPI Stats Plugin

-To enable the Plugin in Android devices for the Kaltura Player do the following steps:
+### Register the TVPAPI Stats Plugin

-Register the Plugin inside your app:
+Register the plugin in your application as follows:

 ```
 PlayKitManager.registerPlugins(TVPAPIAnalyticsPlugin.factory);
 ```

-## Configuring the plugin config object
+### Configure the Plugin Configuration Object

-To configure the Plugin, add the following configuration to your `pluginConfig`:
+To configure the TVPAPI Stats Plugin, add the following configuration to your `pluginConfig` file:

 ```
 private void configureTVPAPIPlugin(PlayerConfig pluginConfig) {